-Some common features of succulents best for beginners are they require very little vigilance.
+The best about succulents is that they are best for beginners.
+They require very little vigilance.
 They can survive in almost any climate.
 They look beautiful and bring a modern feel to your space.
-They don’t require any kind of special arrangement expertise.
+They don’t require any kind of special arrangement or expertise.
 Also, no matter if you have a busy schedule, you don’t need to have a perfect water schedule for them.

 Some of the basic needs of these succulents are: